Laoode/Bike-sharing-analysis/README.md

 The app was developed as a Data Analysis Project using the [Bike Sharing Dataset (Source)](https://drive.google.com/file/d/1RaBmV6Q6FYWU4HWZs80Suqd7KQC34diQ/view?usp=sharing).

-<p>A live version of the application can be found on Streamlit Community Cloud.</p>
+A live version of the application can be found on [Streamlit Community Cloud](https://bike-sharing-analysis-kzbfdvhnuxfctzjfyjrjak.streamlit.app/).

 ## Installation
 <p>You can run this inside a virtual environment to make it easier to manage dependencies.
 I recommend using `conda` to create a new environment and install the required packages.
 You can create a new environment called `bike-sharing-analysis` by running:</p>